Laura & Mitch

 “Our florist got our vision straight away and she really went to town with the country-detailing – there were real feathers and even dried raspberries in my bouquet.
 The flowers ranged from Nigella, daisies, delphiniums, spray roses, scabious and corn flowers.”

-“The team at Galloping Gourmet are exceptional at their job – you immediately feel in safe hands as you start discussing your ideas; you feel as if they are willing to cater for your every need.
+“The expert on-site catering team are exceptional at their job – you immediately feel in safe hands as you start discussing your ideas; you feel as if they are willing to cater for your every need.
 It’s literally some of the best food we’ve ever eaten and the service staff all day were amazing.” – Laura.